top of page

 • Felt more confident navigating eligibility scenarios

-• Reported increased trust in system and data usage
+• Reported higher trust in system and data usage

 Algorithm & Ethics